 Today, these songs represent a different era of transportation and technology.
-That’s not to say they’re unrelatable now.
-Leaving on a midnight train doesn’t sound like a final goodbye now, but it remains an understandable enough analogy for such lyrics to age well.
+That's not to say they're unrelatable now just because a train ride isn't everyone's main mode of transportation.
+Leaving on a midnight train doesn't sound like a final goodbye now, but it remains an understandable enough analogy for such lyrics to age well.

-This imagery appeals to more than just country singers.
-Folk singers (Woody Guthrie, Pete Seeger, Bob Dylan and Peter, Paul and Mary) and roots-minded rockers (Bruce Springsteen, Creedence Clearwater Revival, Tom Waits, the Rolling Stones and the Grateful Dead) would all contribute to a genre-free list of train songs.
+This imagery of watching a train drive by appeals to more than just country singers.
+Folk singers (Woody Guthrie, Pete Seeger, Bob Dylan and Peter, Paul and Mary) and roots-minded rockers and rock bands (Elvis Presley, Bruce Springsteen, The Doobie Brothers, Tom Waits, Lonnie Donegan, the Rolling Stones, and the Grateful Dead) would all contribute to a genre-free list of train songs.

-That said, the historic importance of most of the songs that follow capture how a single theme of folk songs and ballads helped shape the development and commercial growth of country music, bluegrass and other forms of rural entertainment.
-Train songs exist outside of country music, but no other genre’s development owes more to these stories of the disappearing railroad blues.
+That said, the historic importance of most of the songs that follow capture how a single theme of folk songs and ballads (such as the well-known ballad of John Henry) helped shape the development and commercial growth of country music, bluegrass, and other forms of rural entertainment.
+Train songs exist outside of country music, but no other genre's development owes more to these stories of the disappearing railroad blues.

-With all of that in mind, here’s the best songs about trains in the great American country songbook.
+With all of that in mind, here's our official playlist of the best songs about trains in the great American country songbook.
 Note that many of these songs have been covered numerous times.
+Honorable shout outs to "Midnight Train to Georgia," "Mystery Train," "Long Black Train," "Last Train to Clarksville," "Chattanooga Choo Choo," and "Rock Island Line," and "Midnight Train to Memphis."

 10. "This Train," Randy Travis